A Biographical Sketch of an Erotica Publisher, Bookseller and Printer

 The first known address used by Dugdale was 19 Tower Street, Seven-Dials in 1822.
 Over the span of the next 17 years, Dugdale set his shop(s) up at seven different addresses.
 In 1839 he opened up a shop at 37 Holywell Street, working from there more or less until about 1864.
 His last known address was at 44 Wych Street.
 See list of addresses below.

-When Dugdale registered for a printer’s license or when he included an address as part of the publisher’s imprint he would sometimes include a false publisher or printer name such as Smith, Brown, Turner, or Young.[27]
+When Dugdale registered for a printer’s license or when he included an address as part of the publisher’s imprint he would sometimes include a false publisher or printer name such as H. Smith, Brown, Turner, or Young.[27]
 Because of this it can be difficult to positively identify who published what, when, and where.
-The table below makes an attempt.
+The table at the bottom of this page makes an attempt.

 One item of note: Ashbee says John, who used the alias "W. Johns", worked out of 35 Holywell Street.[28]
 I now think that information may be incorrect based on the following: The 1851 English census and the 1855 Hodson directory both show William Dugdale's son, William John Dugdale, bookseller, at 35 Holywell Street (and as W. Johns in the 1855 directory), not John who is listed at 50 Holywell in both documents.[29]
 [30]